morganmliang/LSTM-WIFI-Gesture-Detection/README.md

 The original codebase contains a LSTM-FCN model and an attention based LSTM-FCN model.
 For our needs we have only applied to the baseline LSTM-FCN model as it achieved reasonable results.

 This project can be run on colab.
-Import the following folder in colab and run the commands to train and test the model.
+Import the following LSTM-FCN folder into colab and run the commands to train and test the model.
+This will train and evaluate the model on the first split of the 240 sized dataset.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/13hrYU_LfKJHxtbwVhUFvzwzAIu4PHnBK?usp=sharing)